How to Unpretty Print in MongoDB – Quick Guide

 Conclusion

-You must have noticed that methods or pipelines like sort in MongoDB by default print the output in a pretty format in the shell.
+Nowadays, MongoDB is heading toward becoming an advanced database.
+You must have noticed that some of its tools, methods or pipelines automatically print the output in a pretty format to the console.
 A pretty format is when documents are printed on separate lines with proper indentation to them.
 This is done to better the readability of the cursor.

 Aneesha S